odurc/c-lib-template/README.md

-The Makefile in the root of the project will build all C files inside of **src**, while the Makefile inside of **test** will build all C files in this same directory.
+The Makefile in the root of the project will build all C files inside of **src**, while the Makefile inside of **test** will build all C files in its directory.

-The tests are run through valgrind and it's expected to have one test per C file.
+The tests run through valgrind and it's expected to have one test per C file.
 To start the tests execute `make run-tests` inside of **test** directory.